-Lean management is one of the top tools that eliminate waste in any process.
+Lean management is one of the top tools that eliminate types of waste in any process.
 Lean techniques are typically used in a production environment, and most examples in Lean training courses will focus on applying Lean techniques in these kinds of processes.
 The reality is that Lean techniques can be used in any environment that uses processes.
 Free Six Sigma Green Belt Certification trainings briefly discuss Lean Techniques.
-Because Lean and the Six Sigma method goes hand in hand.
-Lean is part of the Six Sigma approach of problem-solving as eliminating waste goes a long way to solving problems in any process.
+Because Lean methods and the Six Sigma method go hand in hand.
+Lean is part of the Six Sigma approach to problem-solving as eliminating waste goes a long way to solving problems in any process.
 You can read more about Lean Project Management.

 Attend our 100% Online & Self-Paced Free Six Sigma Training.